 Elevating your legs, wearing compression stockings, and exercise can help ease the pain of varicose veins and prevent them from getting worse.
 But if you’re concerned about the way they look or are experiencing regular discomfort, there a number of treatment options that a doctor can perform.

 Not every condition related to venous insufficiency requires treatment.
 You and your doctor should discuss your specific situation and the options that are best for you.
-Treatment of varicose veins ranges from conservative, lifestyle-based approaches to more advanced outpatient treatment methods.
+Varicose vein removal treatments range from conservative, lifestyle-based approaches to more advanced outpatient treatment methods.

 Superficial venous reflux disease treatment aims to reduce or stop the backward flow of blood.
 Superficial vein removal is a great way to treating the diseased vein, improving the overall blood flow and helping relieve symptoms.
 For some patients, compression stockings alone may improve blood flow.
 For other patients, closing or removing the diseased vein may be necessary to improve blood flow.
 Closing or removing the diseased vein directs blood to nearby healthy veins.
 Your doctor can help you decide which treatment option is best for you.
 Contact one of our doctors if you require varicose vein treatment in east Tennessee.